sam0410/Basic-Programs/Machine Learning/README.md

-This is a basic decision tree implementation in python.
+This consists of basic machine learning models in python.